 Our Core Values

-We believe that it is a privilege to be trained in the law, and that it is the duty of law students and lawyers to exercise the privilege in service to the community.
+MJF upholds the rules of professional responsibility and ethics of the profession.
+We believe that it is a privilege to be trained in the law, and that it is the duty of law students and lawyers to exercise this privilege in service to our communities to increase access to justice for all.

 We seek to instill in law students, and in all lawyers, an ethic of providing high quality public interest and pro bono legal services.